codeswhite/blockns/README.md

 pip install -r ./requirements.txt
 ```

-Once all dependencies are intact run the script as RO0T!
+Once all dependencies are intact run the script as root!

 ```
 python3 ./blockns.py